Will-ALVIDI/cppStartingKit/README.md

 			]
 		}

-* Then activate your custom build system by going to `Tools > Build System > User - C++`.
+* Then activate your custom build system by going, in this case, to `Tools > Build System > User - C++`.

 I will just detail the first lines which are the most important.

-* `"g++"` invoke g++.exe.
+* `"g++"` invoke g++.exe, the compiler.
 * `"-Wall"` will warn you for all errors.
-* `"*.cpp"` wil include every `*.cpp` file in the same folder.
+* `"*.cpp"` wil include all the `*.cpp` files stored in the same folder.
 * `"-I"` and `"../header"` will include a folder called `header` one level above the current file in your project directory.
 * `"-o"` followed by `"${file_path}/${file_base_name}"` will generate an executable, a `*.exe` file, inside the current file path with your file name as a base.

 **Build and Run by a command prompt**

 The commands inside the `C++ Starting Kit` are reproducible and testable inside a command prompt.
-Test your Sublime Text build System this way before to go on greater projects.
+Test your Sublime Text build systems this way before to adapt it for Sublime Text build system.

 Few steps are necessary to do it :
-* Locate the folder where you main program is, press `Shift + Richt Click`, then choose `Open command window here`.
-This will open a command prompt ready to work on you project directory and avoid the save manipulation by the command prompt.
+* Locate the folder where you main program is stored, press `Shift + Richt Click` then choose `Open command window here`.
+This will open a command prompt ready to work directly on you project directory and avoid you to do this manipulation by command line.
 * Then type the following commands which are equivalent to the **C++ Starting Kit** build system :

 `g++ -Wall *.cpp -I ../header -o myProgramName.exe`